Elders/EldersFirebaseRemoteConfig/README.md

 The `version` is the target version based on which the update is reported to be applicable.
 In this example, the build number `500` is greater than the application's build number `400`, so the update's `isApplicable` property will return `true`.

-You can ommit the build number in the remote config.
+You can omit the build number in the remote config.
 For example if you supply `1.2.3`  - this will make `isApplicable` property will return `false`.
 For example if you supply `1.2.4`  - this will make `isApplicable` property will return `true`.